RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 **This document is meant to be read once, then searched as needed.** If you need to find something, the easiest way is to pull up the document, hit `Control-F` and then do a search for the text you're looking for.

+All course materials for MTH 302 are available on GitHub at https://github.com/RobertTalbert/linalg-diffeq.

 ## Course information

 - **Class meetings:** Section 03 meets TR 2:00-3:50 in EC 421.
 Section 04 meets TR 4:00-5:50 in EC 710.